 Different Earning Methods Issue While Filing for Taxes

 In general, if the earning source is from W-2 wages or any self-employment business, it does not make any difference in tax filing.
-But if one spouse earns W-2 wages and the other one does business then the tax amount makes a big difference according to both’s earnings. that time they may get some advantage in tax filing.
+But if one spouse earns W-2 wages and the other one does business, then the tax amount makes a big difference according to both earnings.
+At that time, they may get some advantage in tax filing.

 What are the Disadvantages of Filing a Tax File Separately?

-Again, there are many reasons why most couples choose the option of a Coupled tax return.
+Again, there are many reasons why most couples choose the option of a couple tax return.
 You can decide to file taxes separately.
 But then you may have to face the following disadvantages:

 - IRS-provided services, deductions, and the amount of money you have spent on tax factors will be reduced.